 Roll out each crust to a thickness of about 1-2 mm and prick it with a fork.

-Bake the crusts in an oven at 200°C for about 10 minutes (depending on the size) until well browned, then cool the crusts on a wire rack.
+Bake the crusts in an oven at 200°C (390°F) for about 10 minutes (depending on the size) until well browned, then cool the crusts on a wire rack.

 Whip the cold cream until medium peaks form (when the whisk leaves soft marks in the cream).
 Stir the cooled custard with a whisk (to restore its smooth creamy texture) and gently combine it with the whipped cream with a spatula.